 No. 2) Keep some things for yourself

 I can be extremely reserved, especially when meeting new people.
 Strangers and acquaintances might even describe me as mysterious.
 But once you get past my shell and pinchers (I’m a Cancer, if you couldn’t already tell), I’m not a fairly secretive person.
 In fact, I find it hard to keep things to myself.
 When it comes to other people’s secrets, I don’t have a problem.
 Friends surprise birthday party?
 You got it.
 Sleeping over without permission?
 Lips sealed.
 Feeling guilty about something you said?
 Vault with no key.
 But as soon as I want to spend a morning meandering through campus, an afternoon driving through the city, or an evening date under the stars, I’m second-guessing myself instantly.
 I find it so challenging to not seek approval or reassurance that I ‘did the right thing’.
 But whatever is doing the right thing anyway, you may ask.
 I don’t freaking know.
 I’m not even sure anymore what ‘right thing’ I’ve been trying to do all this time.
-What box even is this?
-What are these borders and rules for?
-How did I get here?
-And why can’t I get out?
 Part of the reason I struggle so much keeping my experiences as my own is that I spent so many years afraid of making the wrong decision and I could only commit to something after getting a second opinion.
 I needed approval so much that it became like a crutch I couldn’t walk without.
 Being able to walk on your own feet takes courage.
 There is pride in being able to accept help, but there is also beauty in independence.
 Secrets are pages in the book for only you to read.
-I realize now that it doesn’t matter what’s written on those pages, so long as they’re yours, and only yours.
+I realize now that it doesn’t matter what’s written on those pages, so long as they’re mine, and only mine.

 No. 3) A balanced life is a healthy life